alexandrebelli/Machine-Learning/README.md

 # Small-Projects

-In this directory, you will find small project in Machine Learning, or just data analysis with Python.
+In this directory, you will find small projects in Machine Learning, or just data analysis with Python.